ur-whitelab/py0/README.md

 maxentep
 ========
 This python module implements maximum entropy method to find the best epidomiology parameters that allows a better fit of the simulation trajoctory of COVID-19 with real data.
-The developed module is currently an ongoing research at the University of Rochester and it is not available for peer review at this stage.
+The developed plugin is currently an ongoing research at the University of Rochester and it is not available for peer review at this stage.

 Usage
 -----